 WHAT CONDITIONS CAN AFFECT THE WRIST?

-There are several types of conditions that can cause pain in the wrist.
+Several types of conditions can cause pain in the wrist.
 These include:

 Osteoarthritis, also known as degenerative arthritis, causes the cartilage that surrounds the bone to wear away, decreasing the protective space between the bones.
 This causes stiffness, swelling and pain, and is most common in people over the age of 50.